-Wharfedale is known as a legend in the Hi-Fi industry for its loudspeakers.
+Wharfedale is known as a legend in the Hi-Fi industry in terms of its speakers.
 Some well-known series of Wharfedale are the Wharfedale diamond series, Wharfedale evo series or the Wharfedale linton series.
-Audio that's taken care of down to the last detail.
-Quality in combination with the unique design makes Wharfedale unique.
-The design of every new speaker is a sound engineer's dream.
-Instead of using ready-made components from a catalog, like most other alleged 'hi-fi companies', we are able to build a complete vision - to engineer each individual component from scratch and so on. achieve harmony in performance and balance.
+Audio is that until the last detail.
+Quality combined with the unique design makes Wharfedale unique.
+The design of each new speaker is the dream of a sound.
+Instead of using ready-made components from a catalog, like most other alleged 'hi-fi companies', we are able to build a complete vision - for each component from the beginning to engineer and so to achieve harmony and balance performance.

-The traditionally British brand has the excellence of producing great products with over 85 years of experience.
-Wharfedale is one of the top British audio brands.
-Wharfedale is known in the hi-fi world for its innovative speakers with technological highlights.
-In the early 30s, Gilbert Briggs made his first speaker in the basement of his house near the River Wharfe, today the region is known as Wharfedale.
-Soon Briggs set up a factory and sold many radios and loudspeakers.
-Thus, Britain's most famous in the field of speakers was born.
-Since then, Wharfedale has won many awards for its famous bookshelf and floorstanding speakers.
-Thanks to Wharfedale's excellent R&D department and strict quality control, it still produces high-quality speakers today.
+The traditional British brand has more than 85 years experience to produce great products to excellence.
+Wharfedale belonged to one of the top British audio brands.
+Wharfedale is the hi-fi world famous for its innovative speakers with technological marvels.
+In the early 30s Gilbert Briggs made his first speaker in the basement of his house located near the river Wharfe, now known as the region Wharfedale.
+As soon gave Briggs a factory and sold many radios and speakers.
+Britain's most famous example is born on the speaker area.
+Since then Wharfedale cases frequently awards its famous bookshelf and floorstanding speakers.
+Thanks Wharfedale's excellent R&D department and strict quality produces today still high-quality speakers.

-Wharfedale has a rich history of events that ultimately makes Wharfedale Wharfedale.
-A brand that pursues its passion and annually comes up with unique top quality products.
-For the interested among us, we have briefly described history in highlights.
+Wharfedale has a rich history of events which ultimately makes Wharfedale Wharfedale.
+A brand that pursues her passion and annually comes with unique top quality products.
+For the interested among our short history we have described in highlights.

-Gilbert Briggs built his very first loudspeaker in the basement of his home in Ilkley, Yorkshire.
-This sleepy little market town lay in the valley of the River "Wharfe" - an area known to this day as "Wharfedale".
-This unlikely location would create a brand that would be recognized around the world, synonymous with quality in high-fidelity reproduction.
+Gilbert Briggs built his first loudspeaker in the basement of his home in Ilkley, Yorkshire.
+This sleepy little market town was in the valley of the river "Wharfe" - an area that hitherto known as "Wharfedale".
+In this unlikely location a brand would be created which would be recognized around the world, synonymous with quality in high-fidelity reproduction.

-Gilbert Briggs is still admired and respected worldwide for his pioneering work in hi-fi reproduction and his endless pursuit of better sound quality - driven by his love of live music.
+Gilbert Briggs is still admired and respected worldwide for his pioneering work in the field of high-fidelity reproduction and its endless pursuit of better sound quality - driven by his love for live music.

-Gilbert has set up a small factory near Bradford to build his new loudspeaker drives.
-Radio was an exciting technology and word of the new transducers had quickly spread across the area.
-Demand grew rapidly.
-Initially, the true spirit of the cottage industry, his wife, Doris Edna Briggs, was the manufacturing division, who spent many late nights soldering wires and winding coils.
+Gilbert has set up a small factory near Bradford to build its new speaker drives.
+Radio was an exciting technology and word of the new transducers had rapidly spread throughout the area.
+The demand grew rapidly.
+Initially the true spirit of the cottage industry, his wife, Doris Edna Briggs, the production department, who spent many late nights with soldering wires and winding coils.

-That same year, he entered the Bradford Radio Society's annual competition and won first and second place, earning the company its first major order.
-From this point on, the Wharfedale Wireless Works has never looked back, strength to strength, producing up to 9000 units per year until the outbreak of World War II.
+That same year it took part in the annual competition of the Bradford Radio Society and he won first and second place, which he now earned his first big order.
+From this point, the Wharfedale Wireless Works never looked back, from strength to strength, with production to 9,000 units per year until the outbreak of World War II.

-Gilbert's company had outgrown their small premises and moved to a larger factory, again in Bradford.
-When the war came, the factory moved on.
-In the second half of the war, Wharfedale Wireless Works was commissioned to make transformers for Marconi.
-Some 40.000 units were completed by an expert team of just 20 personnel before the war finally came to an end.
+Gilbert's company had outgrown their small house and moved to a larger factory back in Bradford.
+Then came the war, the factory continued.
+In the second half of the war, the Wharfedale Wireless Works was commissioned to make transformers for Marconi.
+40,000 units were completed by an expert team of just 20 employees before the war finally ended.

-In America a trend developed to increasingly search for a better music reproduction.
-Well positioned to meet the growing demand for quality loudspeakers, Wharfedale developed the first two-way loudspeaker - the prototype of the modern loudspeaker.
-The device would look odd by modern standards with a 10" tweeter and crossover that it took two grown men to lift, but it set the standard for the entire industry.
+In America developed a trend to increasingly look for better sound reproduction.
+Wharfedale were well positioned to meet the growing demand for meeting quality speakers and has developed the first two-way speaker - the prototype of the modern speaker.
+The unit would be needed to meet modern standards look strange with a 10" tweeter and a crossover that two grown men to lift, but it set the standard for the entire industry.

-The first four years of the Ranking Era saw two major breakthroughs.
-Wharfedale pioneered the use of the now famous 'roll surround' on cones and launched its first ever speakers with ceramic magnets.
-In the XNUMXs, the company moved into electronics manufacturing, launching a number of tuners, amplifiers, and even turntables.
-Growth was rapid as the quality and styling of these devices strongly appealed to the newly liberated youth market.
+The first four years of the Ranking Era had two major breakthroughs.
+Wharfedale pioneered the use of the now famous 'roll surround' on cones and launched its first ever speaker with ceramic magnets.
+In the sixties of the last century, the company went on to produce electronics, with some tuners, amplifiers and turntables were even marketed.
+Growth was rapid because the quality and styling of these devices, the newly liberated youth market strongly appealed.

-Throughout this period, fashion played an important role in hi-fi design.
-Teak vinyl and state-of-the-art plastics were introduced to an eager and enthusiastic audience.
+Throughout this period the fashion played an important role in the hi-fi design.
+Teak vinyl and ultra modern plastics were introduced to an eager and enthusiastic audience.
 Enthusiasts began to show off their newly acquired systems.
 Design played an increasingly important role.

-Demand for Wharfedale products continued to grow at an accelerating pace and the existing factory in Bradford Road limited growth.
-In 1967 it was decided to develop a new, more efficient factory on a green site in Highfield Road, Bradford, just over a mile away.
-The factory took about seven years to complete.
-When completed, it covered more than 170.000 m² of production with additional office space and large-scale research and development facilities.
+Demand for Wharfedale products continued to grow at a rapid pace and the existing plant in Bradford Road limited growth.
+In 1967 it was decided to develop a new, more efficient factory on a green field in Highfield Road, Bradford, just over a mile away.
+The plant took about seven years to complete.
+When she was finished, she covered more than 170,000 sqm production with additional office space and large-scale research and development facilities.

-Investments in advanced equipment have led to the development of Laser Holography processes - Scanned Laser Probe (SCALP) and Frequency Slice Plot (FRESP) techniques - which have led to a better understanding of the physics of loudspeaker technology and further advancement of the industry.
-These instruments introduced hi-fi to the study of materials science and have proven to define loudspeakers in the XNUMXs.
-As the movement of diaphragms could be more accurately analyzed, we were able to develop materials that could better meet the demands of a loudspeaker.
+Investment in sophisticated equipment led to the development of Laser Holography processes - Scanned Laser probe (SCALP) and Frequency Slice plot (FRESP) techniques - which have led to a better understanding of the physics of the speaker technology and the further advancement of the industry.
+These instruments introduced hi fi in the study of materials and have proven that they have defined in the eighties of the last century speakers.
+As the movement of diaphragms could be analyzed more accurately, we were able to develop materials that are better able to meet the requirements of a loudspeaker.

 The Verity Group also owned Quad and Leak.
-The famous three were back together.
-Who would have thought that the relationship between the largest hi-fi companies of the time, which started with the 'live vs. recorded' concerts in 1955, would come into common ownership.
+The famous three were together again.
+Who would have thought that the relationship between the largest hi-fi companies of that era, which began with the live vs. included 'concerts in 1955, would be jointly owned.

-Four years after its re-established independence, Wharfedale launched the Diamond 8 Series.
-The culmination of years of research into materials science and massive investments in new production facilities, it was the product that once again catapulted Wharfedale and the International Audio Group to the forefront of domestic hi-fi.
-The Diamond Tent has always been immensely popular, but this clearly announced the intentions and ambitions IAG had for Wharfedale in the new millennium.
+Four years after re-established independence launched Wharfedale Diamond 8 series.
+The result of years of research into materials and huge investments in new production facilities, the product was Wharfedale and International Audio Group again at the forefront of the domestic hi-fi should catapult.
+Diamond tent has always been immensely popular, but clearly announced its intentions and ambitions to that IAG had Wharfedale in the new millennium.

-The launch of the Diamond 9 series took Wharfedale's achievements in the hi-fi industry to even greater heights.
-Three years after their introduction, they are still winning awards and accolades.
-They are quite simply the most important loudspeaker of their time and today they are a worthy product to celebrate more than 75 years of outstanding achievements in audio.
-Currently the Linton series is Wharfedale's showpiece!
+The launch of the Diamond 9 series brought the performance of Wharfedale into the Hi-Fi industry to even greater heights.
+Three years after the introduction they still win prizes and awards.
+It is simply the most important loudspeaker of their time and today they are a worthy product with which they can celebrate excellent audio performance for more than 75 years.
+Currently the Linton series is the Parade Horse of Wharfedale!